 Prepare a 9x13 baking dish by lining with foil and spraying with non stick cooking spray.

 In a large mixing bowl, combine chocolate chips, butter, pecans, marshmallow creme and vanilla extract.

-In a large cooking pot, combine sugar and evaporated milk.
+In a large heavy bottom cooking pot, combine sugar and evaporated milk.

 Bring to a boil over high heat.

 Once mixture starts to boil, stirring constantly, let it boil for exactly 9 minutes.

 Remove from heat and pour into chocolate chip mixture.

 Pour mixture into 9x13 pan and let cool.

 Use foil to remove from pan and cut into cubes.